Photo Credit: Tangalooma Island Resort

 If you come to Tangalooma, I really think a snorkel tour is a must!
 Sure, you can go in a kayak, boat or even DIY – but with a guided snorkel tour you get up close to the wrecks and marine life and have an experienced guide with you who knows just where all the best spots are.

-A 90-minute guided Tangalooma snorkeling tour is $59 per person and included everything you need such as snorkel equipment, wetsuits, fins, life jacket and pool noodles.
+A 90-minute guided Tangalooma snorkelling tour is $59 per person and included everything you need such as snorkel equipment, wetsuits, fins, life jacket and pool noodles.
 Tours depart daily at 10, 1pm, and 3.15pm.

 2. Hire some Snorkels

-For Tangalooma wrecks snorkeling, it’s not essential to join a guided tour.
+For Tangalooma wrecks snorkelling, it’s not essential to join a guided tour.
 You can bring your own snorkels or hire some and go exploring the gorgeous marine life around the island.
 Snorkel hire is $25 for 1 hour or $49 for the whole day.

 3. Go on a Fish Feeding Tour of the Moreton Island Shipwrecks

 If you’re not too confident in the water, you can still go explore the Moreton Island wrecks via a boat.
-On this sightseeing and fishing tour you’ll get up close to the wrecks plus get the opportunity to see the marine life whilst staying dry!
+On this sightseeing and fishing tour, you’ll get up close to the wrecks plus get the opportunity to see the marine life whilst staying dry!